Food Tips For Your Next Hike or Backpacking Trip

-If you don’t make some type of meal and/or snack plan, it’ll be tempting to stock up on junk food at the last gas station you hit before the trailhead.
+If you don’t make some type of meal and/or snack plan, you will be tempted to stock up on junk food at the last gas station you hit before the trailhead.
 Set yourself up for success by figuring out all of your food ahead of time, then you can focus on enjoying your adventure.
 You’ll also need more food and water than usual on a long hike, so be sure to form your plan around those increased calorie needs.

 If you want to keep things as simple as possible, consider packing some Backpacker’s Pantry freeze-dried hiking meals in your pack.
-Every delicious pouch has two servings, making meal prep a breeze.
+Most pouches offer two delicious servings, making meal prep a breeze.

 Remember to snack throughout the day

-Snacks are a hiker’s best friend, because large meals tend to weigh you down and can make you feel uncomfortable during strenuous activity.
+Snacks are a hiker’s best friend.
+This is because large meals tend to weigh you down and can make you feel uncomfortable during strenuous activity.
 Aim to have a snack every 2-3 hours, or whenever you feel hungry.
 Here are some great snack options that are super easy to eat on the go:

 Nuts, seeds, and nut butter packets

 Dried or freeze-dried fruit and veggies